pigoz/mplayer2/DOCS/man/en/mplayer.rst

     price of higher CPU consumption.

 --sstep=<sec>
     Skip <sec> seconds after every frame.
-The normal framerate of the movie is kept, so playback is accelerated.
-Since MPlayer can only seek to the next keyframe this may be inexact.
+Since MPlayer will only seek to the next keyframe unless you use ``--hr-seek`` this may be inexact.

 DEMUXER/STREAM OPTIONS